stormshield/ansible-SNS/README.md

 ## sns_object_import

-This module uploads the specified csv file to the remote appliance.
+This module imports the specified CSV file to the remote appliance.
-Depending on the size of the file, an upload task can take more time
+Depending on the size of the file, an upload task can take some time.

 ```yaml
 - name: Upload CSV OBJECT with a local file